Zerg rush

 StarCraft is a military science fiction media franchise created by Chris Metzen and James Phinney, and owned by Blizzard Entertainment.
 The game revolves around three species fighting for dominance in a distant part of the Milky Way galaxy known as the Koprulu Sector: the Terrans, human exiles from Earth; the Zerg, a race of insectoid aliens; and the Protoss, a humanoid species with advanced technology and psionic abilities.

 The Zerg are known for their ability to rapidly breed and evolve, allowing them to quickly produce a large number of units.
-This characteristic is what gave rise to the term 'zerg rush'.
+This characteristic is what gave rise to the term ‘zerg rush'.
+In the game, the Zerg compete against other races like the Terrans and Protoss, each with their unique strategies and strengths, to achieve dominance in the multiplayer environment.

 This type of attack can be devastating, as it can quickly overload a system's resources, causing it to become unresponsive or crash.
 This can disrupt the system's normal operations, potentially causing significant damage or loss.

 A zerg rush, or DDoS attack, works by flooding a target system with more requests than it can handle.
 This is typically done by using a network of compromised computers, known as a botnet, to send the requests.
 Each computer in the botnet sends requests to the target system, overwhelming it with the sheer volume of requests.
+This tactic is similar to the Zerg strategy in StarCraft, where they use overwhelming numbers of units to quickly overpower their opponents.

 The goal of a zerg rush is not to gain access to the target system, but rather to disrupt its normal operations.
 By overloading the system's resources, the attacker can cause the system to become unresponsive or crash, disrupting its services and potentially causing significant damage or loss.